rledford/ipcx/README.md

 - A process can be given any name.
 Name the master process and its children something that identifies their responsibilities.
 Define process names in a file as constants that the master and child processes will `require` so that the names can be managed in one place.
 - Child processes that have been registered with an IPCX instance are automatcially unregistered when the child process exits.
 - Do not create an IPCX instance in a child process unless it will be creating its own child processes.
 The children of a child process will not be able to communicate directly with master process, but with proper event handling forwarding events to the master process can be achieved.
-- When sending an IPCMessage from a child process, setting `targets` to an empty array will result in the event being broadcast to all other processes.
+- When sending an IPCXMessage from a child process, setting `targets` to an empty array will result in the event being broadcast to all other processes.
 - When using the IPCX `subscribe` method, ensure the callback does not return a value (see next note).
 - Callbacks passed to the `subscribe` method are wrapped in a Promise by IPCX.
 If the callback returns a value, it will be ignored.
 Do not expect the callbacks to be executed sequentially as they are run asynchronously.